dedis/cothority/calypso/csadmin/README.md

 **3) Start a new DKG**

 With the instance id of the previously spawned LTS contract, start the new DKG.
-X is the collective publi key:
+X is the collective public key:

 ```bash
 $ csadmin dkg start --instid <lts instance id>